Easydcp Creator 2.2 has some new features:

 Also useful when combining scope and flat films inside a flat DCP.

-Does not fit flat inside scope, it crops letter-boxed sources to fit inside the scope container.
+It crops letter-boxed sources to fit inside the scope container.
 This is useful when using XML subtitles that are shown 10 percent from the bottom of the container.

 Burning in subtitles.